andrewc26/P2Wildcats/README.md

 # 2nd Tri Easter Egg and Tickets
 - Nick Ticket: Work on persistent data and log in system
-- Travis Ticket: Easter egg creation and website progress
+- Travis Ticket: Easter egg creation
-- Andrew Ticket: New website page and nav bar for Easter Egg with embedded links to wildcat quizzes and curating data involvement through metadata in project
+- Andrew Ticket: Nav bar for Easter Egg with embedded links to wildcat quizzes and metadata
-- Anthony Ticket: Animal research
+- Anthony Ticket: Curating data